A 'traumatic event' could be:

 Post-traumatic stress disorder (PTSD)

 PTSD is a psychological and physical condition that can occur after experiencing or witnessing traumatic events.
+Northern Ireland has one of the world’s highest rates of PTSD.

 PTSD is not the only psychological condition that can result from a traumatic event.
 Many people will develop other conditions such as phobias, for example not wanting to get in a car after witnessing a major road traffic accident.